djbpitt/balisage_2017/presentation/tag.md

 # Goal

-* Part of Research and Development project
+* Academic Research and Development project
-* Coming up with a new model for textual data containing generic markup
+* New model for textual data containing generic markup
 * Able to deal with many textual phenomena
 * Suitable for (focus on) mixed content
-* Allowing for many layers of annotation
+* Multiple layers of annotation
-* Either human made or machine made
+* Either manual or machine assisted
-* Keeping as much logic as possible out of the application layer
+* Separation of model and application layer

 ____